UPDATE 4-Venezuela offers chocolates but little else to creditors

 But the strategy could backfire if met with aggressive lawsuits.
 A default by PDVSA, which issued about half of the country’s outstanding bonds, could ensnare the company’s foreign assets such as refineries in legal battles - potentially crimping export revenue.

-Additional reporting by Corina Pons in Caracas and Dion Rabouin in New York; Writing by Andrew Cawthorne; Editing by Andrew Cawthorne, Frances Kerry and Rosalba O'Brien
+Additional reporting by Corina Pons; Writing by Andrew Cawthorne; Editing by Andrew Cawthorne, Frances Kerry and Rosalba O'Brien